Use data transfer tools in Azure Stack Storage

 PowerShell Sample script for Azure Stack

-This sample assume you have successfully Installed PowerShell for Azure Stack.
+This sample assumes you have successfully Installed PowerShell for Azure Stack.
 This script will help you complete the configuration and ask your Azure Stack tenant credentials to add your account to the local PowerShell environment.
-Then, the script will set the default Azure subscription, create a new storage account in Azure, create a new container in this new storage account, and upload an existing image file (blob) to that container.
+The script will then set the default Azure subscription, create a new storage account in Azure, create a new container in this new storage account, and upload an existing image file (blob) to that container.
 After the script lists all blobs in that container, it will create a new destination directory on your local computer and download the image file.

 - Install Azure Stack-compatible Azure PowerShell modules.